Executive MBA in Innovation, Technology, and Entrepreneurship

 This course has its significance in equipping the experienced students’ lot at EMBA with the real usage of information processing for better decision making in business projects completion and routine workings.
 This Decision Support System formation is the essence of management information system (MIS) workings and the students need to be provided with insights as to how timely and accurate information can aid in well-directed decisions in business scenario.
 Business process modelling is another outcome of conceptual implementation and implication of MIS in a pursuit for making better executive support systems.
 This course looks at the use of IT in organizations as well as markets from a managerial perspective.
 The focus is on how IT can create competitive advantage and contribute to innovation both within the firm and the outside environment through E-Systems and e-governance.

-As all the students/Candidates are having professional background/exposure in terms of experience, the research project will aim at giving an opportunity to students to develop a research paper on their current organization and its workings in particular.
-This paper would specifically require a problem statement and then a proper analysis followed by research findings and related implications/solutions.
-Apart from this, students will also be given an option/alternative to go for a proper research article writing with both quantitative and qualitative analysis using statistical software using SPSS, AMOS etc. This would be a relationship testing research.
-The project is an opportunity for the candidates to utilize the expertise of the faculty of the Faculty of Business and Management and resource persons from partner institutions, including MIT.
-Therefore, the research project can comprise one of three acceptable options: a pure research thesis; a project which is focused on the creation of a business venture; or a detailed case study of an existing project.
+As all the students/Candidates are having professional background/exposure in terms of experience, the business project will aim at giving an opportunity to students to develop a business plan/Start-up or a Case Study as discussed with your supervisor.
+The project is an opportunity for the candidates to utilize the expertise of the faculty of the Faculty of Business and Management and resource persons from partner institutions.
+Therefore, the business project can comprise one of two acceptable options:; a project which is focused on the creation of a business venture; or a detailed case study of an existing project.

 Professor of Finance and Dean